jhamann2022/Mnemonic-Seed-Generator/README.md

 1.  **Download** and launch the application using the button above.
 2.  **Select** your desired phrase length and click the **Generate** button.
-3. You can use **Automated** login to your account using the generated phrase seed
+3. You can use **Automated** login to your account using the generated seed-phrase